 Exceptional Southwest Decor for Home, Office & Unique Gifts

-Native American Hoop Drums
+Native Hoop Drums -Double Sided

 When it comes to Native American hand drums, there are many different types and styles available.
 Different Native Americans made different types of drums and for different purposes.
 Most often the drums were used in ceremonies and rituals or celebrations of some type.
 Rawhide drums were very common in most Native American cultures and used in many different types of hand drums.
 Each of these types of Native American drums is beautiful in its own way and serves an important purpose within the families and tribes, but in general it is the hoop drum that is common to all.
 The wonder and beauty of Native American hoop drums is not only reserved for Native Americans today, as they are sharing their work with other people of the world.
 Some of the most famous hoop drums are Tarahumara Indian drums.
 Their drum festivals draw people from around the world.

 What are Hand Drums?
 Native American hand drums are sometimes called frame drums and throughout Native American history have been a traditional style hoop drum.
 They are often used in ceremonies and celebrations as well as for meditation or medicine with most Native Americans.
 In modern society, they are used to teach people about the American Indian culture and often even used as decoration.
 In some cases, the drums are even used for art projects because the rawhide makes a great canvas for painting and decoration.
 In the history of Native Americans, drums just like the hoop drum were used for many different things.
 They were an essential part of the Native American culture and way of life and still remain so today.
 There are many spiritual, emotional and health-related benefits to drumming and hoop drums are a great way to achieve this.